Cherokee Building: History

 Cherokee Building was built by Norman W. Alpaugh in 1929 and features a Spanish Colonial Revival design.
-The building housed Hollywood's first drive-in businesses, and it catered to the automobile by having a large motor entrance at the rear where motorists could park and enter, rather than entering from the street.
+The building, which housed Hollywood's first drive-in businesses, catered to the automobile by having a large motor entrance at the rear where motorists could park and enter, rather than entering from the street.

 One of Cherokee Building's original tenants was a hair salon that acted as a front for a Prohibition-era illegal card club and gambling speakeasy.
 In the 1930s, Gene Austin opened a nightclub in the building, and that business was followed by several bars, including a gay bar.
 In 1944, the bar changed to Boardner's, whose name has remained ever since.

 In 1938, Larry Edmunds Bookshop moved into one of the building's storefronts.
 In the 1960s and 70s, several clothing stores popular with rock musicians were located in this building.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Cherokee Building listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Cherokee Building listed as a contributing property in the district.